C2HS0H/ExpenseTracker/README.md

 ## ✨ Features

-- Add / update / delete expense records
+- Add / update / search / delete expense records
 - View all expenses in a table with serial numbers, item names, prices, dates, and categories
-- Total spent & monthly balance check with one click (balance will not show negative)
+- Total spent & monthly balance check with one click
 - Upload receipt images and auto-extract items using OCR
 - Persistent storage using **SQLite**
 - **Analytics & Forecast** window: